 Due to the COVID-19 pandemic, work from home, becoming a necessity for many people.
-And, video conferencing applications are becoming life savior for many people.
+And, video conferencing applications are becoming a life savior for many people.
 A good webcam is crucial for video calls.
 Only a few high-end laptops come with a good webcam.
 That’s why using an external webcam becomes a choice for many.
 But, before you spend your money on a costly webcam.
-I suggest you to try to use the iPhone or iPad as webcam.
-And, you all know, how good iPhone/iPad front and the rear camera are.
+I suggest you try to use the iPhone or iPad as a webcam.
+And, you all know, how good iPhone/iPad front and rear cameras are.

-iVCam is an Android/iOS App to use a smartphone as an HD webcam, in Windows PC.
-This App is the perfect replacement of the USB webcam or integrated webcam.
+iVCam is an Android/iOS App to use a smartphone as an HD webcam, on Windows PC.
+This App is the perfect replacement for the USB webcam or integrated webcam.
 App offers both wireless and wired connectivity options.
 And, it does support all webcam-enabled applications like Zoom, Skype, and even Streamlabs OBS.
 It supports front and as well rear camera, and provide real-time switching.

-1. First, Install iVCam Webcam App on your iOS device.
+1. First, Install iVCam Webcam App on your iPhone from App Store.
 Open App, and give it all the required camera and microphone permission.

-3. That’s it, open iVCam App in both, Windows and iOS devices. iVCam will automatically detect and connect your iPhone/iPad as webcam.
+3. That’s it, open the iVCam App on both, Windows and iOS devices.
+Navcam will automatically detect and connect your iPhone/iPad as a webcam.

-You will able to see webcam preview in both PC and smartphone simultaneously.
+You will be able to see webcam preview on both PC and smartphone simultaneously.
 Even, you can even switch the camera from front to rear or vice-versa.

 Note: For the wireless method, you don’t need to download iTunes.
 Just make sure PC and iPhone are on the same WiFi network.
 And, App will show you “Found iVCam on PC”.
 Just tap on the play icon to connect.